nulastudio/NetBeauty2/README.md

 │
 ├── app1                        - the app1 main/base folder
 │   ├── hostfxr.dll;...         - dlls that can't be moved.
-│   ├── nbloader.dll            - NBLoader(will be moved if use patch)
+│   ├── libloader.dll            - Loader(will be moved if use patch)
 │   ├── app1.deps.json
 │   ├── app1.dll
 │   ├── app1.exe